iterative/katacoda-scenarios/get-started/stages/01-manual-data-preparation.md

 # Manual Data Preparation

 The script `src/prepare.py` splits the data into train and test sets.
-You can click the link below to open the preparation script in the editor.
+(Click links to open in the editor)

 `project/src/prepare.py`{{open}}